cjfjones/plate-scanner/README.md

    bundled paths if available.
 When no local ONNX Runtime assets are present, the app automatically falls back to the jsDelivr or unpkg CDNs.

+The loader reads `public/vendor/fastalpr/manifest.json` and `public/vendor/onnxruntime/manifest.json` to decide whether bundled assets are available.
+Running `npm run prepare:alpr` refreshes those manifests with the current file metadata; if you publish models elsewhere you can edit the manifests or set `window.fastAlprAssetConfig` to point at your CDN locations.

 On iOS devices you must access the site over HTTPS (GitHub Pages does this automatically).
 When testing locally with a phone, use a tool that provides HTTPS tunnelling (for example, `ngrok`) or host the static files from a service that offers HTTPS.